Ivonbrook Grange

 Ivonbrook Grange is a civil parish within the Derbyshire Dales district, in the county of Derbyshire, England.
-Largely rural, Ivonbrook Grange's population is reported with the population of neighbouring parishes for a total of 180 residents in 2011.
+Largely rural, Ivonbrook Grange's population at the 2021 census was reported to be 14 people.
 It is 130 mi north west of London, 15 mi north west of the county city of Derby, and 3+1/2 mi south west of the nearest market town of Matlock.
 Ivonbrook Grange is wholly within the Peak District national park on its southern edge, and shares a border with the parishes of Aldwark, Bonsall, Brassington, Ible as well as Winster.
 There is one listed structure in Ivonbrook Grange.

 Geography

 Location

 Ivonbrook Grange is surrounded by the following local areas: